Motorcycle Accident Lawsuit In Michigan: What You Need To Know

 How long the legal process will take will depend on several factors: (1) your injuries; (2) your current and future medical needs; (3) whether your injuries disabled you from working; (4) your lawyer’s experience, track record and reputation; and (5) the auto insurance companies involved.

 Other factors that will affect how long a case will take include: whether you will need “excess” coverage for medical bills and lost wages; whether the at-fault driver who caused the crash is contesting liability; the liability insurance policy limits of the at-fault driver; and the defense lawyers and adjusters who work for the auto insurance companies that are involved.

 It is important to remember that one of the factors that can significantly shorten the length of a case will take is the lawyer whom you choose to hire.
 Lawyers who have a proven track record of winning at trial and a reputation for being ready to go to trial in a lawsuit will often be able to settle your case faster and for more money, compared to lawyers who an insurance company knows always take the last settlement offer and who the insurer knows has not taken a case to trial in years.

 What damages can be claimed in a motorcycle accident lawsuit?

 You can sue against the at-fault driver of the car or truck who caused the crash for both noneconomic loss damages to compensate you for your pain and suffering and for economic damages.
 In a suit against the auto insurance company, you can sue for damages for unpaid and overdue No-Fault benefits.

 Injured and need a lawyer?
 Call Michigan Auto Law

 If you were a motorcyclist injured in an automobile crash and you have questions about your legal rights, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.